Rock Radio Scrapbook

 Note: Jim Channell welcomes your e-mails here.
 If you would like a free demo of Jim's "Classic Christian Gold" please e-mail here or phone at 239-774-0662.

-WTLB in Utica, N.Y., was one of Central New York's great rockers for years.
+For years, WTLB was one of Central New York's great rockers.
 Among Toronto radio alumni to work there was former CKFH midday man Dan O'Neil.
-It is to our lasting regret that we let an aircheck of O'Neil from 1972 slip out of our hands several years ago!
+It is to our lasting regret we let an aircheck of O'Neil from 1972 slip out of our hands several years ago!
 No matter, we have the powerful pipes of Don Perry to entertain you.

 To enjoy Don Perry, click here.